hathibelagal-dev/instantpolyglot/docs/eng/Akkadian.md

 **bābum petī**
 door-NOM open-STAT
-"The door is open"
+“The door is open”

 It can also be used with adjectives:
 **šarrum dannat**
 king-NOM strong-STAT.3SG.F
-"The king is strong"
+“The king is strong”

 This extensive overview of Akkadian syntax showcases the complexity and richness of the language's grammatical structures.
 Understanding these patterns is crucial for reading and interpreting Akkadian texts accurately.